psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ✅ Fixed issue with deboarding being called prematurely during departure
   - Root cause: Deboarding state variable was being updated regardless of the current flight phase
   - Solution: Modified the OnDeboardingStateChanged handler to only update the currentDeboardState variable when in the appropriate flight state (ARRIVAL or TAXIIN)
+- ✅ Fixed VoiceMeeter channel control issue
+  - Root cause: Namespace conflict with LogLevel enum in ServiceModel.cs
+  - Solution: Used fully qualified name (Prosim2GSX.LogLevel) and updated VoicemeeterRemote64.dll
+- ✅ Fixed issues with VHF2, VHF3, CAB, and PA channels not controlling VoiceMeeter
+  - Root cause: IsXControllable() methods required process names even when using VoiceMeeter
+  - Solution: Modified these methods to work with VoiceMeeter even with empty process names
 - ✅ Fixed application crash when default SimBrief ID is 0
   - Root cause: The SimbriefIdRequiredEvent handler was causing a crash in KernelBase.dll after displaying a message box and switching to the Settings tab
   - Solution: Removed the redundant SimbriefIdRequiredEvent system and implemented a more robust first-time setup dialog that validates the SimBrief ID at application startup